Mealman1551/ADC-build-repo/README.md

 Python 3.13 and up compilation works on Linux but for Windows you need a C compiler, in the source archive there is a file named `vs_BuildTools.exe`, run this on Windows and now you will be able to compile on Python 3.13 and up on Windows.

 > [!Note]
-> For Python 3.13 and up you need MSVC, MinGW doesn't work!
+> [Windows only!]
+For Python 3.13 and up you need MSVC, MinGW doesn't work!

 ## Project Structure